david-sackmary/wam/README.md

 >Make sure you correctly configure config.conf.
 You can use -c to specify a different configuration file.
 Otherwise, ./config.conf is assumed.
 In config.conf: search_field will determine the metadata field that SEARCHPREFIX is applied to to create the list of servers that will be reported on.

-A Centos 6.5 server is used for this test, hosted as a Vagrant box on my netbook.
-Share available on request.